 Phishing Phishing is a fraudulent attempt to trick individuals into divulging sensitive information (usernames, passwords and banking details) by pretending to be a trusted source, often through an email communication.
 PII - Personally Identifiable Information PII represents information about a person that can identify them such as date of birth, social security number, credit card numbers and street address.
-PIPEDA - Personal Information Protection and Electronic Documents Act IRM is an approach to risk management that integrates risk activities from across an organization to enable better and more sustainable strategic decision making.
+PIPEDA - Personal Information Protection and Electronic Documents Act The Personal Information Protection and Electronic Documents Act is a Canadian law relating to data privacy.
+It governs how private sector organizations collect, use and disclose personal information in the course of commercial business.
 PKI - Public Key Infrastructure PKI consists of a set of roles, hardware, software, policies, processes, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates and manage public-key encryption.
 QSA - Qualified Security Assessor for PCI QSA is a PCI Security Standards Council designation applied to individuals who meet specific information security education requirements, have taken the appropriate training from the PCI Security Standards Council, are employees of a Qualified Security Assessor (QSA) company approved PCI security and auditing firm, and will be performing PCI compliance assessments as they relate to the protection of credit card data.
 Ransomware Ransomware is a type of malicious software, or malware, that is designed to deny access to, or "lock," a computer system until a sum of money (ransom) is paid.
 RASP - Runtime Application Self-Protection RASP is a term popularized by Gartner to describe an emerging application security technology.
 Red Team Red Team is an independent group that challenges an organization to improve its security effectiveness by assuming an adversarial role or point of view.
 ROC - Report on Compliance for PCI The ROC form must be completed by all Level 1 Visa merchants undergoing a PCI DSS (Payment Card Industry Data Security Standard) audit.
 SAML - Security Assertion Markup Language Security Assertion Markup Language is an openstandard that makes possible the exchange of authentication and authorization data between parties (such as between service and identity providers).
 SASE - Secure Access Service Edge SASE (pronounced sassy) is a new term coined by Gartner to describe the convergence of the WAN edge and network security.